-4. The ultimate goals of development are to improve living conditions for people and to empower them to participate fully in the economic, political and social arenas.
+- 3. Since the Summit, policies and programmes to achieve social development have been implemented within the context of national economic, political, social, legal, cultural and historical environments.
+There has been an increasing interest in strengthening an enabling environment for sustainable development through the interaction of economic and social development and environmental protection.
+However, these national environments have been increasingly affected by global influences and forces beyond the control of individual Governments.
+Serious impediments to social development, many of which were identified by the Summit, still persist, including chronic hunger; malnutrition; illicit drug problems; organized crime; corruption; foreign occupation; armed conflicts; illicit arms trafficking; terrorism; intolerance and incitement to racial, ethnic, religious and other hatreds; xenophobia; endemic, communicable and chronic diseases, in particular HIV/AIDS, malaria and tuberculosis; and economic sanctions and unilateral measures at variance with international law and the Charter of the United Nations. - 4.
+The ultimate goals of development are to improve living conditions for people and to empower them to participate fully in the economic, political and social arenas.
 Some Governments, in partnership with other actors, have contributed to an enabling environment for social development through efforts to ensure democracy and transparency in decision-making; the rule of law; accountability of government institutions; empowerment of women; and gender equality.
 Efforts have also been made to promote peace and security; respect for all human rights and fundamental freedoms, including the right to development; and tolerance and respect for cultural and ethnic diversity.
-However, progress in all these areas has been uneven and requires further effort.

-5. At the Summit, quantitative targets were adopted and reaffirmed in the areas of basic social services and official development assistance.
-Out of 13 targets, for the following nine the target date set was the year 2000: education; adult illiteracy rate; improved access to safe water supply and sanitation; malnutrition among children under 5 years of age; maternal mortality; infant mortality and the under-five mortality rate; life expectancy; malaria mortality and morbidity; and affordable and adequate shelter for all.
+However, progress in all these areas has been uneven and requires further effort. - 5.
+At the Summit, quantitative targets were adopted and reaffirmed in the areas of basic social services and official development assistance.
+Out of thirteen targets, for the following nine areas the target date set was the year 2000: education; adult illiteracy; improved access to safe water supply and sanitation; malnutrition among children under five years of age; maternal mortality; infant mortality and the underfive mortality; life expectancy; malaria mortality and morbidity; and affordable and adequate shelter for all.
 Available data indicate that progress in these areas remains unsatisfactory.
-In the field of education, for example, there are still 29 countries which have enrolment ratios of less than 50 per cent, instead of the target of 80 per cent of children attending primary school.

-6. Gender mainstreaming is widely accepted but in some parts of the world the implementation of this concept has often not started.
-In many countries, women continue to suffer from discrimination with regard to the full enjoyment of all human rights.

-7. The compilation of broad-based and disaggregated data by national Governments, both qualitative and quantitative indicators, to evaluate progress in the areas covered by the targets, has presented an important challenge.
+In the field of education, for example, there are still twenty-nine countries which have enrolment rates of less than 50 per cent, instead of the target of 80 per cent of children attending primary school. - 6.
+Gender mainstreaming is widely accepted, but in some parts of the world the implementation of this concept has often not started.
+In many countries, women continue to suffer from discrimination with regard to the full enjoyment of all human rights. - 7.
+The compilation by national Governments of broad-based and disaggregated data, both qualitative and quantitative indicators, to evaluate progress in the areas covered by the targets, has presented an important challenge.
 In this regard, Governments may, as appropriate, seek assistance from international organizations.
-Since the Summit, efforts have been made to improve the quality, timeliness and country coverage of data.

-8. Given the nature and the broad scope of many of the goals and targets set in Copenhagen and the inevitable lag between the initiation of policies and measurable results, a comprehensive evaluation of the impact of new policies and programmes will take time.
+Since the Summit, efforts have been made to improve the quality, timeliness and country coverage of data. - 8.
+Given the nature and the broad scope of many of the goals and targets set in Copenhagen and the inevitable lag between the initiation of policies and measurable results, a comprehensive evaluation of the impact of new policies and programmes will take time.
 However, it is possible to make the following early assessments.